Timeline of the COVID-19 pandemic in Trinidad and Tobago: March

-On 12 March, Trinidad and Tobago recorded its first case of COVID-19.
+On 12 March 2020, Trinidad and Tobago recorded its first case of COVID-19.
 It was a 52-year-old man who had recently been to Switzerland.
 He was self-isolated before he began experiencing symptoms of COVID-19.
 Contact tracing for the passengers of the patient's flight is being conducted.

 On 13 March, a second case of COVID-19 was recorded by Trinidad and Tobago.
 The patient, a 66-year-old male with an unknown travel history, presented himself at a health facility and was soon isolated.
 Others who may have been exposed to the patient are also being quarantined.

 Two more cases were confirmed on the night of 15 March, bringing the total to 4 cases.
 A fifth case was confirmed on 16 March.
 On 17 March, another two cases were confirmed.
 Another two cases were confirmed on 19 March.

 On 21 March, 40 more cases were confirmed.
 Sixty eight (68) nationals left for a 7-day cruise on the Caribbean sea on 5 March.
 After a suspected outbreak of COVID-19 on board, the Costa Favolosa was forced to anchor off the coast of Guadeloupe for several days.
 The nationals returned to Trinidad and Tobago on 17 March via a chartered flight from Guadeloupe.
 They were immediately screened and tested at Piarco International Airport and later taken to a quarantine facility.
 On 21 March it was confirmed that 40 of the 68 persons that were quarantined tested positive for COVID-19, bringing the total number of confirmed cases to 49.
-Also, National Security Minister Stuart Young announced the closure of all borders to everyone (including nationals & non nationals) effective midnight on March 22.
+Also, National Security Minister Stuart Young announced the closure of all borders to everyone (including nationals & non nationals) effective midnight on 22 March.

 On 25 March, the first COVID-19 death occurred in Trinidad.
 He was a 77-year-old male with known pre-existing medical conditions.

 On 26 March, the second reported COVID-19 death was an eighty-year-old male with pre-existing medical conditions.
 He was among the rescued cruise ship passengers quarantined at Camp Balandra.
 The Ministry of Health also reported that one of the patients who tested positive, was quarantined and treated has since been discharged.
-Also, Prime Minister Dr Keith Rowley announced during a post Cabinet press conference in Port of Spain that non-essential workers were to stay home from March 30 to April 15.
+Also, Prime Minister Dr Keith Rowley announced during a post Cabinet press conference in Port of Spain that non-essential workers were to stay home from 30 March to 15 April.